rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 [^Stadler2015]: @Stadler_2015_The_Vienna_Circle_Studies_in_the_origins\.
 [^Stadler2015pxx]: @Stadler_2015_The_Vienna_Circle_Studies_in_the_origins\, p. xx and
     @Edmonds_2020_The_Murder_of_Professor_Schlick_The_Rise_and_Fall\, p.
 6.
+[^Verhaegh2019]: @Verhaegh_2019_The_American_reception_of_logical_positivism\.

 ### The Berlin Circle

 -   Hans Reichenbach (1891-1953)
+-   Originated with Hans Reichenbach's seminars held from October 1926 at the University of Berlin.
--   In 1928, Reichenbach founded the Berlin Circle, which was called *Die Gesellschaft für empirische Philosophie* (*Society for Empirical Philosophy*).
+-   In 1928, Reichenbach founded the Berlin Group, which was called *Die Gesellschaft f&uuml;r empirische Philosophie* (*Society for Empirical Philosophy*).
--   Carl Gustav Hempel, Richard von Mises, David Hilbert, and Kurt Grelling
+    -   Walter Dubislav, Alexander Herzberg, Kurt Grelling, Carl Gustav Hempel, Richard von Mises, and David Hilbert.
 -   Reichenbach, H. (1936).
 Logistic empiricism in Germany and the present state of its problems. [^Reichenbach1936]
 -   Creath, R. (2017).
 [Logical empiricism](https://plato.stanford.edu/entries/logical-empiricism). [^Creath2017a]
 -   Milkov, N. (2013).
 The Berlin Group and the Vienna Circle: Affinities and divergences. [^Milkov2013]